RoyalUr/RoyalUr-Analysis/docs/Agents.md

 It does this by considering all the possible moves that could happen to some depth into the future.
-It then scores all the possible end states after these moves, and does a statistical analysis to determine which move is expected to maximise its own score.
+It then scores all the possible end states after these moves, and does a statistical analyser to determine which move is expected to maximise its own score.

 ### Scoring End-States